s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 Haskell is a statically typed functional language.
 This means that during compilation all types are checked for compatibility and type declarations are not just treated as optional
 \enquote{hints} to the type-checker.
-Pairing this with the pure aspect of the language means that Haskell programs seem to be correct more often if the program compiles than in imperative languages.
+Pairing this with the pure aspect of the language means that Haskell programs seem to be correct more often in practice if the program compiles than in imperative languages.
 The compiler essentially helps the programmer to write *semantically correct* instead of just syntactically correct code.
 It should be noted that this does not mean that testing